 The Rhône Route in Switzerland

-From the impressive backdrop of mountains in Wallis to the sophisticated town of Geneva on Lake Geneva
+From the mountain backdrop in Wallis to the sophisticated town of Geneva

 - Daily routes ●●○○○

 The Rhône Route in Switzerland is a wonderful destination for people who just can't get enough of the Swiss Alps, but don't want to cycle up them.
 Your cycle route, along national velo route no. 1, follows relatively level ground through the sun-spoiled Gomstal valley in the canton of Wallis.
 Great views of the mountain panorama are guaranteed!
 Particular eye-catchers are the brown wooden houses in the Wallis villages and the historic quarter of Brig, with its patrician houses.
 The vineyards of Sierre are known to have inspired many an artist.
 One of the prettiest views awaits you on the final day of the route: you cycle along Lake Geneva, with views of the glittering waves and a backdrop of the Mont-Blanc massif.
 Your cycling holiday along the Rhône Route in Switzerland ends in the cosmopolitan city of Geneva.

 - Booking Code

 8 days, 7 nights

 between 30 and 65 km, Ø 50 km

 Day 1: Individual arrival in Oberwald / Ulrichen